 Selling point: Small with just the right amount of light to mount behind your monitors

 I use these lights for both streaming at home, and for live events.
 They’re bright enough to give you great coverage at close range, but not so bright you’ll be overwhelmed.
 There aren’t any brightness controls, but with diffusion at 1.5 feet, they’re totally fine.
-You will need to cut the diffusers significantly in order to fit them over the barndoors, but it’s worth it.
+In a previous version of this article, you used to have to cut up the diffusers.
+Since then the original diffusers were discontinued and this new version does not require significant modification.
+There are other alternatives too, they all may require slight cutting to work but again, it’s very easy.

 Time to get serious: